marc-micatka/marc-micatka.github.io/_pages/about.md

 **Mechanical Design Intern** -  *Bose Electroforce*
 : *Eden Prarie, Minnesota   May 2014 - September 2014*
-: Worked as a manufacturing engineer in a medical device assembly plant with extensive regulatory and clean room experience.
+: Worked as a mechanical design intern at Bose - Electroforce, a division of Bose working on high-performance and high-frequency DMA material testing.
   * Worked on high-frequency test equipment performing dynamic mechanical analysis and fatigue testing.
   * Prototyped vision system to allow real-time stress analysis for feedback control.
   * Automated IQ/OQ protocol of equipment using MATLAB, reduced technician labor time from one day to an